NamesCon 2017 – This time, it’s personal!

 I spoke with Soeren von Varchmin and he was very excited about the future of the conference.
 But, he didn’t divulge anything specific about its direction.
 Later, I asked Paul Nicks (of GoDaddy) about how the conference would change.
 He said they would not change anything substantially.
 His message was that they love the show the way it is and they don’t want to break it.

 As the conference was winding down, my wife and I were at Exotics Racing.
 Her birthday gift to me was that I got to drive a Porsche Cayman for 7 laps.
 I accidentally floored it a couple of times.
-And there was a couple other times where I got the wheels squealing around the curves.
+And there were a couple of other times where I got the wheels squealing around the curves.
 It was mind-altering, addictive fun.

 NamesCon 2017 was a little bigger, a little better, a little “funner.”
 It was well worth the Herculean effort that it took for me to get there.
 Nothing kept me from going and I’m thankful.
 See you there next year… right?